pardnchiu/pardnchiu.github.io/md/en/service.md

 > [!NOTE]
 > All quotations are pre-tax.
 Invoices will include an additional 5% ([PARDN International](https://findbiz.nat.gov.tw/fts/query/QueryBar/queryInit.do?banNo=24924502)).
-> Transparent pricing for various development services is detailed in the [Pricing Overview](#plan).
+> Transparent pricing for various development services is detailed in the [Pricing Details](https://pardn.io/?folder=about&target=pricing_details).

 **One-Time Development**: Payments are made in stages to ensure your interests are protected.